vigetlabs/microcosm/docs/api/microcosm.md

 it will be provided the current state for that particular key.

-`options` passed as the third argument are sent into a domain's `setup` method and, if using a class, the constructor.
+`options` passed as the third argument are sent into a domain's `setup` method and, if using a class, the constructor is instantiated with the provided options and associated repo.

 [See the documentation on domains](domains.md).